olin-fse/spotify-mainstream/ProjectBlueprint.md

 - Edit / Delete songs from the playlist
 - Integrated web player / how do we play full versions nicely?
 - More sophisticated song selection algorithm: use most recent friend songs, pull from top charts playlists based on recently played artists by friends
+- Add more testings (through the whole pyramid)

 ##### Stretch Goals:
 - Interface for the user to select attributes of the friend playlist generation